-For whatever reason, they end up having to work through weeks, if not months’ worth of work in one weekend.
+For whatever reason, they end up having to work through weeks, if not months’ worth of work, in one weekend.
 If you find yourself in a similar position, worry not.
-We are here to tell you; you are not alone.
+We are here to tell you that you aren’t alone.
 There are tons of ways to make a successful move in just one weekend, and we are sharing the best ones in this blog.
-Keep reading to find out how…
+Keep reading to find out how.

 - Slow down.
-If you’re thinking, “what?…slow is the exact opposite of what I need to do,” hear us out.
+If you’re thinking that slowing down is the exact opposite of what you need to do, hear us out.
 Have you ever been in a rush to open your door?
 Frantically rummaging through your keys only to discover that none of them seem to work?
 That’s what panic does.
 The same concept applies here.
 Before you do anything, you have to take a deep breath and keep breathing throughout the whole weekend.
-You have to do one task at a time and approach each task entirely concentrated and energized.
+Then, you have to do one task at a time and approach each task entirely concentrated and energized.

 - Purge.
 The great thing about having to move so quickly is that it forces you to prioritize.
-To save time and space via packing, you’ll want to start purging everything and anything you can.
-You want to make a list (mentally or literally) of three things: things you want to donate, things you want to trash, and things you want to keep.
-Start off by trashing everything you can.
-Honestly, when in doubt…just trash it.
-Next, grab some trash bags and start putting the things you want to donate away.
-You can drop them off in a donation center on your way out or just mark them, so you know they’re not important during the move.
+To save time and space while packing, you’ll want to start purging everything and anything you can.
+You want to make a list of three things: things you want to donate, things you want to trash, and things you want to keep.
+Start by trashing everything you can.
+When in doubt, just trash it.
+If you haven’t used it in the last year and it has no sentimental value, trash it.
+Next, grab some trash bags and start putting away the things you want to donate.
+You can drop them off at a donation center on your way out or just mark them so you know they’re not important during the move.

 - Start packing.
 This is the most critical and time-consuming part of the move.
 Because you’re pressed for time, you’ll have to get creative and find ways to be resourceful with what you have.
 For example, you can try:

-- Keeping clothes in dresses and moving them as is
+- Keeping clothes in dressers and moving them as is

 - Using towels to protect things like mirrors and dishes